What does a life insurance agent do?

 To get a license in their state, an agent must take an accredited course, pass a life insurance agent exam, and complete continuing education requirements every few years for licensing renewal.

-The agent should know what kinds of policies are available and which would be the best fit for you, based on your financial situation and lifestyle.
-That includes making sure you’re not buying more coverage than you need.
+The agent should know what kinds of policies are available and which would be the best fit for you based on your financial situation and lifestyle.

-Agents should know a life insurance company’s policies inside and out and should be able to answer any questions you have about buying life insurance coverage, like:
+Agents should be familiar with a life insurance company’s policies and be able to answer any questions you have about buying life insurance coverage, such as:

 Life insurance brokers vs. agents

 Life insurance brokers are similar to life insurance agents.
 Both brokers and agents serve as intermediaries between the insurance companies and customers.
-Both brokers and agents must be licensed to sell insurance.
+Both must be licensed to sell insurance.

-Although they both work with insurance companies to help shoppers find the right policy, agents are often more limited in the number of companies they work with while brokers aren’t beholden to any single insurer.
+Although they both work with insurers to help shoppers find the right policy, agents are often more limited in the number of companies they work with while brokers aren’t beholden to any single insurer.

-“Though agents may be able to offer products from companies other than the one they work for, they are usually incentivized to sell policies only from the insurer that employs them,” adds Jake Herskovits, life insurance team lead at Policygenius.
+“Though agents may be able to offer products from companies other than the one they work for, they are usually incentivized to sell policies only from the insurer that employs them,” says Jake Herskovits, life insurance carrier relations specialist at Policygenius.

 Without the incentive from any single insurance company, an independent broker is often better suited to provide objective advice that puts your best interests first.